 Chicken and Pumpkin Soup was a huge success in my house!
 This soup recipe is definitely worth trying and you will be glad you did.
-It will only take an hour of your time but the soup will taste as if you spent all day slaving in the kitchen to make it.
+It will only take an hour of your time but the soup will taste as if you spent all day cooking in the kitchen to make it.
 This savory, smoky tasting soup is perfect to serve on a nice cool autumn day.
 I will be sure to add this dinner soup to my weekly menu plan again.
+If you love pumpkin everything you are going to fall in love with this Chicken Pumpkin Soup Recipe.
+I hope you enjoy it as much as I did.
+It is perfect for fall.

 - 1 Tbsp olive oil